 After it develops into a habit, it is difficult to make your dog stop.
 You can increase the amount of entertainment in their day or even switch their dog food.
 But if it has already turned into a habit, your dog will likely continue, anyway.

 In this case, you’ll likely need to prevent your dog from getting into the litter box physically.
-With time, the habit will be broken.
+With time, patience, training, and plenty of physical and mental stimulation, hopefully this behavior can be reduced or stopped.

 It may seem disgusting to us, but most dogs eat cat feces at least once in their life.
 One or two times isn’t usually enough to hurt your canine.